ImranNZ/punchcards/README.md

 # What it is not

 This aims to show a glimpse of code quality and adherence to SOLID/DRY principles as well as front end ability using react and redux with Bootstrap 4.

-This does not include unit tests, deployment configuration, etc. Due to time constraints and the open ended code sample requested, this is not a full demonstration of what could be implemented (i.e. unit testing, deployment config).
+This does not include unit tests, deployment configuration, etc. Due to time constraints and the open ended code sample requested, this is not a full demonstration of what could be implemented.

+For improvements, exception checking, logging, unit testing, deployments, etc. could be setup.

 # How to run
 Run directly from Visual Studio 2017, or in the command line (with dotnet core installed):